Over the Apron

 05

-Team salary is above the tax line, so the owner pays an escalating tax on every dollar over.
+Team salary is above the tax line, so the owner pays an escalating tax on the overage.
 Being a taxpayer also shrinks which exceptions are available (the full MLE gives way to the smaller Taxpayer MLE).

 2023 CBA · Art.
 VII §2